 Fertilizer Ratios: Which Is Best for Your Lawn?

 If you’re a newbie to lawn fertilizer, then the numbers listed on the bag may seem like a foreign language.
-These three numbers are known as fertilizer ratios, and by understanding what each number means, you can improve the appearance and longevity of your lawn.
+These three numbers are known as fertilizer ratios.
+By understanding what each number means, you can improve the appearance and longevity of your lawn.

 Each of the three numbers listed on the front of the bag of fertilizer represents nitrogen, phosphorous, and potassium.
 These are essential elements in growing a beautiful lawn.
 Together they are known as NPK ratios, and are indicated using their element symbols that you may remember from chemistry class.
 Each one serves a different purpose in ensuring your grass grows green.